IBM-Blockchain-Archive/marbles/tutorial_part1.md

 1. At some point that event will be written to a block
 1. The SDK detects a new block has been written
 1. Let’s assume this new block contains our user's trade action, therefore let’s read all marble states
-	- this assumption is temporary
-1. Broadcast the marble states to any connected peers
+1. Broadcast the marble states to any connected websockets
 1. Clients (aka browsers) receive the new marble states and redraw them

 __./app.js__ (abbreviated)